LOCATION SECREST NC

 SERIES ESTABLISHED: Union County, North Carolina; 1991.

-REMARKS: Secrest soils were formerly included with the Kirksey or Lignum soils.
-Lignum soils have a fine particle-size control section.
-Kirksey soils have a depth to hard bedrock of 40 to 60 inches.
+Secrest soils were formerly included with the Kirksey or Lignum soils.
+Lignum soils are clayey.
+Kirksey soils have a depth to hard bedrock of 102 to 152 centimeters (40 to 60 inches).
 The type location was relocated to Alamance County, NC in 2007.
+The February 2026 revision updated the format.
+No data was changed.

 Diagnostic horizons and features recognized in this pedon:

-Ochric epipedon--the zone from the surface of the soil to a depth of 15 centimeters, about 6 inches (A, and BE horizons)
+Ochric epipedon--the zone from the surface of the soil to a depth of 15 centimeters, (6 inches) (A and BE horizons)

-Aquic conditions--periodic saturation and reduction in a zone from 6 to 124 centimeters, about 3 to 49 inches with one or more unsaturated layers within 200 centimeters (about 79 inches) of the surface, occurring below the periodically saturated zone (episaturation)
+Aquic conditions--periodic saturation and reduction in a zone from 8 to 124 centimeters, (3 to 49 inches) with one or more unsaturated layers within 203 centimeters (80 inches) of the surface, occurring below the periodically saturated zone (episaturation)

-Redox depletions with chroma of 2 or less--the zone from 15 to 124 centimeters, about 6 to 49 inches (Bt and BC horizons)
+Redox depletions with chroma of 2 or less--the zone from 15 to 124 centimeters, (6 to 49 inches) (Bt and BC horizons)

-Paralithic contact--bedrock contact at a depth of 124 centimeters, about 49 inches (upper boundary of the Cr layer)
+Paralithic contact--bedrock contact at a depth of 124 centimeters, (49 inches) (upper boundary of the Cr layer)

-Hard bedrock--bedrock contact at a depth of 155 centimeters, about 61 inches (R horizon)
+Hard bedrock--bedrock contact at a depth of 155 centimeters, (61 inches) (R horizon)

-ADDITIONAL DATA: Characterization data are not available at his time.
-Sampling is planned in the near future.
+ADDITIONAL DATA: Characterization data are not available at this time.

 Database Information: